-Finding: The applicant has submitted a statement indicating that the site of the proposed BRH partition is not viable for reasonably obtaining a profit due to the lack of water rights.
+Finding: The applicant has submitted a statement indicating that the site of the proposed BRH partition is not viable for reasonably obtaining a profit due to the topography, soil condition and lack of water rights.
 (Exhibit 7) This criterion is met.